bianca-8/Starterhacks---/README.md

-# This is a README.
+# This game supports arrow keys and "wasd"
-# This game supports arrow keys and "awsd"
+# Use spacee to put down logs
-# Use spacee to put down the log
+# Avoid the goose and pick up as many dots as you can